 Besides income (as measured by per capita GDP), many other macroeconomic factors impact the migration decision.
 Accordingly, exchange rates directly affect relative prices abroad and, hence, purchasing power.
 A strong foreign currency (relative to the currency in the country of origin) will allow the money earned abroad to buy more back home, increasing the net benefit to migration.
 Conversely, a strong home currency will reduce the value of earnings abroad.
 Exchange rates operate through both wages and remittances in affecting the migration decision.

-Well-being, ability, optimism, aspirations, risk tolerance
+Well-being, ability, optimism, aspirations, and risk tolerance

-Hurdles to migration
+Hurdles to migration and other factors

 In addition, migration is an uncertain endeavor, so people seek information about the potential host country.
 These information costs (e.g. time) can be high but are constantly decreasing due to technological progress.
 A potential migrant can now acquire better information about the availability of housing, jobs, and government benefits, for example, in advance of making the decision to migrate.
 Technological improvements thereby lower migration costs, which, in turn, increase migrant flows.